College Allies

 CARA assists Peer Leader supervisors by providing professional development to:

-- Support Peer Leaders using a youth development framework
+- Support Peer Leaders day to day work and professional development using a youth development framework

-CARA helps program leadership to integrate a peer-to-peer component into their retention program.
+CARA supports campus leadership to integrate a peer-to-peer component into their student support and retention efforts campus-wide.

 This includes: